ClickHouse/clickhouse-js/README.md

   // HTTP compression settings.
 Uses GZIP.
   // For more details, see https://clickhouse.com/docs/en/interfaces/http/#compression
   compression?: {
-    // enabled by default - the server will compress the data it sends to you in the response response?: boolean
+    // enabled by default on the client
+    // instructs ClickHouse server to respond with compressed response body response?: boolean
     // disabled by default - the server will decompress the data which you pass in the request request?: boolean